JoelESvensson/Laravel-BSD-Tools/readme.md

     Midvinter\BSDTools\BSDToolsServiceProvider::class

-to your app.php config.
-When this is done you should also publish the config file
+to your list of providers in the app.php config.
+When this is done you should also publish the bsdtools config file

     php artisan vendor:publish